3 DAYS FROM $1,299

 Fly to Chicago

 Arrive in Illinois for the first leg of your Great Lakes adventure!
-If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to your cruise ship.
+If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to your hotel.
 Spend the afternoon at leisure, with time to explore your new surroundings.
 Later, join in on a Welcome Dinner with your fellow travelers.

 Tour the highlights of Chicago